 Transportation may be arranged for attending classes at the Wabanung Campus in L'Anse Mondays through Thursdays and for special events.
-For the most current scheduling information and availability, contact Student Services at 524-8118 or studentservices@kbocc.edu.
+For the most current scheduling information and availability, contact the Land Grant Assistant at 524-8903 or studentservices@kbocc.edu.